Going on Vacation? How to Check On an Elderly Parent While You're Traveling

 1. Line up one or two local backups

 Ask a nearby sibling, a trusted neighbor, or a family friend to be the “boots on the ground” while you’re away.
 Their job is small: be reachable, and be willing to knock on the door if anyone raises a flag.
-If your parent has a care circle — the small group of family and friends who share the looking-after — this is the moment it earns its keep.
+If your parent has a Kin Circle — the small group of family and friends who share the looking-after — this is the moment it earns its keep.
 Tell everyone the dates you’ll be gone and who’s covering what.

 2. Write the one-page info sheet